Welcome to the 104th Douglass Spring Convocation

 Platform Dignitaries

 Commencement is not just a celebration of individual achievements but a testament to the collective journey we have embarked upon as a community.
 It's a time to honor your perseverance, determination, and unwavering commitment to excellence, even amid adversity.
-The Class of 2024 has contributed so much to our campus community.
-Among you there are artists, activists, and researchers.
+The Class of 2025 has contributed so much to our campus community.
+Among you, there are artists, teachers, and researchers.
 There are scholarship and fellowship recipients, presidents and chairs of student organizations, and members of prestigious honor societies.
 There are peer-mentors, community volunteers, and leaders.

 You join a legacy of accomplished Douglass graduates who have preceded you in reaching this milestone, and your undergraduate journey is only the beginning of all that you will accomplish.
 As you embark on the next chapter of your lives, remember the lessons you've learned and the bonds you've forged during your time here.
 May your experiences serve as guiding lights as you navigate the path ahead with courage, resilience, and unwavering determination.